Canada and the ENVISAT Program

 The earth's ocean, the land with its plant and animal life, the ice covered regions (cryosphere) and all levels of the atmosphere (troposphere, stratosphere and mesosphere) are all parts of an interconnected system – the Earth system.
 A change in any one part affects what happens elsewhere in the system.

-ENVISAT carries instruments to collect information that will help scientists to understand each part of the Earth system and to predict how changes in one part will affect others.
+ENVISAT carried instruments to collect information that helped scientists to understand each part of the Earth system and to predict how changes in one part affected others.

-Many of ENVISAT’s instruments are a development of those that flew on the ESA’s Earth-observing missions of the 1990s (ERS-1 and -2).
+Many of ENVISAT's instruments were a development of those that flew on the ESA's Earth-observing missions of the 1990s (ERS-1 and -2).
 This means that scientists have observations stretching back over 10 years.
-It will be possible, therefore, to make comparisons between conditions observed during ENVISAT’s lifetime and those recorded during the past 10 years.
+It is possible, therefore, to make comparisons between conditions observed during ENVISAT's lifetime and those recorded during the past 10 years.

 - How fast are the ice caps melting?